 Cats are curious by nature and sometimes a flying creature is just too hard to resist hunting.
-A bee can only sting once, and will lose her stinger.
-Wasps, hornets and yellow jackets keep their stingers and can inflict multiple stings.
-Only females have stingers (called an ovipositor, an egg laying tube).
+A bee can only sting once and will lose its stinger.
+Wasps, hornets, and yellow jackets keep their stingers and can inflict multiple stings.
+Only females have stingers (called an ovipositor, an egg-laying tube).

 Rarely, an anaphylactic reaction will occur within 10–15 minutes.
 If you notice difficulty breathing, vomiting, diarrhea, salivation, or muscle weakness, this reaction needs immediate treatment by your veterinarian.